TOUR HIGHLIGHTS

 Note: The itinerary is descriptive, not definitive, and is subject to change.
 There also may be modifications due to weather, restoration works taking place are historic sites, and availability of local activities and guides.

-SUNDAY NIGHT LONDON INDELIBLE GRACE HYMN SING
+TUESDAY NIGHT LONDON INDELIBLE GRACE HYMN SING

 The tour was extremely well organized and every detail was considered.
 I felt so comfortable and well cared for as we all enjoyed this beautiful part of the world.